 About the English Teacher Training College

-The English Teacher Training College and its associated Bilingual Classroom Initiative (ABCi) is a not-for-profit Austrian College with a dual mission: Firstly, as a college, to provide a practical education in teacher training for student teachers from the English-speaking world based solely on the candidate's academic merit.
-Secondly, as a charity outreach, to promote language learning, cultural exchange and foster understanding between English-speaking countries and Austria by bringing hundreds of teachers from England, Scotland, Wales, Ireland, America, Canada, Northern Ireland, South Africa, New Zealand and Australia into Austrian classrooms to reach every child with a free English project by the year 2020.
+The English Teacher Training College and its associated Bilingual Classroom Initiative (ABCi) is a nonprofit Austrian college with a dual mission to help young people: Firstly, as a college, to provide a practical TEFL education for Student Teachers from the English-speaking world and Austria.
+Combined with in-service training for existing teachers, we will help improve language teaching in Austria and neighboring countries.
+Secondly, as a charity outreach, to promote language learning, social skills and cultural exchange between English-speaking countries and Austria.
+We aim to reach every child with a free English project by the year 2020 and transform language teaching in Austria using student-centered communicative language teaching and task-based learning methodologies by bringing hundreds of teachers from the UK, US, Canada, Ireland, South Africa, Australia and New Zealand into Austrian classrooms.

 Founded by Frank Carle, Ben Stone and Jakob Gfrerer in 2011, the College has partnered together with Austrian students, teachers and directors to promote English culture, language and sport in state schools, while providing subsidized teacher training courses for aspiring teachers.
 The college’s ABCi initiative will reach all the children in Austria with a free English project by the year 2020 while providing high quality education for teachers regardless of the candidate’s ability to pay for it.